Last month we focused on the third foundational concept of building connection with your dog; trust and negative space.

 Rushing the Door

-A great number of dogs rush the door when it’s opened whether accompanied by their owner or not.
+A great number of dogs rush an open door whether accompanied by their owner or not.
 This behavior is annoying at best and dangerous at worst.
-We could rely on “wait” or “stay” every time we open the door, but instead, let’s just change the rules again and ask our dog to be an active participant in the new set-up.
+We could rely on “wait” or “stay” every time we open the door, but instead, let’s just change the rules again.
+Instead let’s ask our dog to be an active participant in the new set-up.

 Before you start this exercise, please make sure that the space outside the door is secure either with a gate or other barrier so that when the dog is allowed to go out, he’s not free.
 You may also choose to do this exercise on a long-line keeping the end loop securely in your hand.